What is Whole Leader?

 Because leadership starts from the inside out; through learning to lead ourselves before we lead others, I have come to believe a holistic approach to leadership is essential.
 This is especially true given the high pressure and fast-pace work demands that most of us face today.
 How can we expect to be strong or even effective leaders when our metaphorical cups are empty?
 Leaders are humans which means we have a primal need for nourishment that feeds the mind, body, and soul.
 Here, you will find a wide range of topics related to leadership – some more loosely than others – all with the intent of providing tools which will help you become more whole and ultimately, the best version – and leader – of yourself.

 I completed my doctorate in Human Sciences with specialization in Leadership Studies.
-I’m currently an assistant professor of communication at the University of Nebraska at Kearney (UNK) and a managing editor for the Journal of Ethnographic and Qualitative Research (JEQR).
+I’m currently a professor (assistant) of Communication at the University of Nebraska at Kearney (UNK) and an associate editor for the Journal of Ethnographic and Qualitative Research (JEQR).
 I teach several classes related to communication and leadership (see the Academe tab for a full list).
 While my research interests are broad, they contain a common thread focused around notions of adversity, coping, and resilience.
 Outside of academe, I enjoy teaching yoga as a registered instructor (RYT-200) and specialize in practices focused on healing both body and mind.
 In my blog writing, I draw from my experiences, which are nearly as complex and diverse as my own interests, to share my insights about life and leadership in an honest (sometimes even raw) and hopefully, practical way.

 My Promise to You